RouxieLM/labs/k8s_HA/docs/05_bootstrapping-k8s-controlplanes.md

 This guide explains how to **manually install and configure Kubernetes control plane components** — `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler` — using official binaries and systemd unit files.

+You can use **tmux** or any multi-exec tool for multi-host orchestration, as these commands must be executed on each master node.

 ---

 ## 📦 Components